nanoc/nanoc.app/content/docs/4-basic-concepts.md

 nanoc will load all Ruby source files in the `lib` directory before it starts compiling.
 All method definitions, class definitions, etc. will be available during the compilation process.
 This directory is therefore quite useful for putting in site-wide helpers and filters.

 The code for custom data sources should be placed in `lib/data_sources`.
 The code in this directory will be loaded before any other code.
-(This is necessary, because the data source is responsible for loading code, but it would only be able to load the code for itself once it's loaded.)
+(This is necessary, because the data source is responsible for loading code, but it would only be able to load the code for itself once it’s loaded.)

 ### Site configuration